Dr Christina Scharff

 For more details, please see her full research profile.

 Christina is passionate about teaching and a Fellow of the Higher Education Academy.
-She is the supervisor of several PhD students, has contributed to core modules on the MA in Cultural and Creative Industries, and taught the option module Gender, Media and Culture.
+She is the supervisor of several PhD students, has contributed to core modules on the MA in Cultural and Creative Industries, the BA in Culture, Media and Creative Industries, and taught the optional module Gender, Media and Culture at undergraduate and postgraduate levels.

-Christina has also been invited internationally as a guest teacher, including the University of Basel, the University of Helsinki and international PhD workshops.
+Christina has also been invited internationally as a guest teacher for undergraduate and postgraduate courses and PhD workshops.

 Expertise and Public Engagement

-Christina’s work has appeared in a range of British and international media and she regularly speaks at academic and public events.
-She has done consultancy work for policy-makers (e.g. European Institute of Gender Equality; UK Cabinet Office) and has worked with cultural and public sector partners (e.g. Fuel Theatre; London Music Masters and Mulberry School for Girls).
+Christina’s work has appeared in a range of British and international media, such as the BBC, The Guardian, Die Zeit, The New York Times, and the Nikkei.
+She regularly speaks at academic and public events, nationally and internationally.
+Christina has also done consultancy work for policy-makers and has worked with cultural and public sector partners.